 What B cells do

 B cells react against invading bacteria or viruses by making proteins called antibodies.
-The antibody made is different for each different type of germ (bug).
+Your body makes a different antibody for each different type of germ (bug).
 The antibody locks onto the surface of the invading bacteria or virus.
-The invader is then marked with the antibody so that the body knows it is dangerous and needs to be killed.
-Antibodies can also detect and kill damaged cells.
+This marks the invader so that the body knows it is dangerous and needs to be killed.
+Antibodies can also find and kill damaged cells.

 How antibodies work

 Antibodies have 2 ends.
 One end sticks to proteins on the outside of white blood cells.
 The other end sticks to the germ or damaged cell and helps to kill it.
 The end of the antibody that sticks to the white blood cell is always the same.
 Scientists call this the constant end.